andreashandel/IDEMAbook/docs/index.md

 <p class="caption">(\#fig:birthdeathdmodel)Example of an SIR model with births, deaths and waning immunity.</p>
 </div>

-The new features of this model compared to the basic SIR model introduced earlier are births (of susceptibles) at some rate _m_, natural death at some rate _n_, and the possibility that recovered lose their immunity and return to the susceptible class at rate _w_.
-This new model allows for oscillations/cycles and steady states, as explained next.
+The new features of this model compared to the basic SIR model introduced earlier are births (of susceptibles) at some rate _m_, and the possibility that recovered lose their immunity and return to the susceptible class at rate _w_.
+Both of these processes can produce new susceptibles and thus lead to resource replenishment.
+If this process is fast enough, it can allow the ID to persist and lead to oscillations/cycles or steady states.

+#### {#mynotebox}
+The model shown in \@ref(fig:birtdheathmodel) also includes natural death at some rate _n_.
+This is

 #### Mathematical Equations for the Model with Resource replenishment {#myadvancedbox}